pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Storage Tile Cache Size (tiles)

 How many tiles to store on the watch.
 Take care with this settings, large values can cause crashes.
 Similar to [Tile Cache Size](#tile-cache-size), ensure you test the limits of your device and set this value with a reasonable buffer in mind.
+The storage cache (like the in memory cache) is a LRU (last recently used) cache, the least used tiles will be removed once the cache is full and a new tile needs to be added.

 ---
 # Off Track Alerts